- En Español

 The last few years have seen an explosion of great whole grain products from bread and cereals to cookies, granola bars, crackers and so much more.
 If a product bears the Whole Grain Stamp, you will know that it oﬀers at least (8g) of whole grain per serving.

 Click here to see our database of Whole Grain Stamp products.
 Click on Foodservice if you’d like to zero in speciﬁcally on foods aimed at the foodservice market.

 Links to important US government documents

 Whether you’re a school trying to bring more good whole grains to your kids, or a manufacturer trying to make the right whole grain products for schools, here’s the information you need, to understand current and (likely) future federal requirements for whole grains in schools in the United States.

-As of July 1, 2014, all grain foods served in schools are required to be “whole grain-rich” — which roughly means that at least 50% of th grain in the product must be whole grain.
+As of July 1, 2014, all grain foods served in schools are required to be “whole grain-rich” — which roughly means that at least 50% of the grain in the product must be whole grain (unless schools apply for certain exemptions).
+Starting in the 2019-2020 school year, only half of grains served will be required to be whole grain rich, while the remaining grains must be enriched.
 This very useful and comprehensive document explains the requirements for whole grain-rich foods in school meals.
 It’s THE go-to document for companies oﬀering whole grain foods to schools.
 Click here to access this document on USDA’s site.